mabittar/fast_api_starer/README.md

 A multiple project start using FastAPI

-'a chef always sharpens his own knives'
+'A chef always sharpens his own knives'

 ## How to use
 0. make sure pyenv is configured in your system